akira-cn/okeydb/README.md

 ## Features

 - Use JSON file storage, no need to install any database.
-- A convenient and easy-to-use chained API that supports Promises.
+- A convenient and easy-to-use chained API that returns Promises.
 - Powerful combined conditional queries.

 ## Usage